jlaunz/news-frontend/README.md

 - Using TypeScript.
 - Using EsLint.

-**Note**: To check the filterig functionality and more endpoints, please start the server and visit `http://localhost:8000/api`
+**Note**: To check the backend endpoints, please start the server project and visit `http://localhost:8000/api`